In my experience, executive job seekers shy away from Twitter for many reasons, most of which are misconceptions.

 Create your Twitter biography:

 Use your most relevant keywords and keyword phrases, which you’ll uncover through company and industry research.
-Some people use hashtags in their bio, but they take up valuable space, so proceed with caution.
+Some people use hashtags in their bio, but they take up valuable space, so don’t overdo it.

 Include a link to further information about you.
-Your professional website About page is the best choice, if you have one.
-Otherwise your web resume or LinkedIn profile are typical choices.
-I really like to use a Google+ profile instead of LinkedIn, because you don’t have to log on to the site and anyone can view your entire Google+ profile.
+Your professional website “About” page is the best choice, if you have one.
+Otherwise, your job search online portfolio (resume, bio, and other documents) or LinkedIn profile are good choices.

 Include a professional photo.
 No one wants to follow someone whose Twitter account shows the default egg graphic.
-Use the same photo that you use elsewhere online (LinkedIn, etc.), so that you’ll be easily identifiable across the web.
+Use the same photo that you use elsewhere online (LinkedIn, etc.), so that you’ll be easily identifiable across your online presence.

 Follow the Right Twitter Folks and Build Up Your Followers